Late-time ensembles of quantum states in quantum chaotic systems: Moments of entanglement entropy within ensembles

-Although the above analysis is valid exactly for systems with a U(1) scalar charge, in Refs.~\cite{2024PRX_quantifyingchaos,2024arxiv_EEU1} we argued that the EE distribution of the microcanonical eigenstate ensemble (i.e., the analogue of states with zero magnetization variance) in local Hamiltonian systems has the same asymptotic behavior as that in systems with a U(1) scalar charge.\footnote{The Hilbert space of local Hamiltonian systems cannot be factored out as in Eq.~(\ref{eq:u1factorization}) because the energy operator in local systems is typically written as a sum of 2-local operators and the energy spectrum is distributed continuously; however, one can think of the U(1) constrained ensemble $\Phi_M$ as the asymptotic ensemble to which systems with one local scalar charge converge to, as all the non-universal microscopic differences between systems with a local scalar charge are washed away when the subsystem dimension is $d_A \gg 1$.} Specifically, the correspondence between ensembles of Hamiltonian eigenstates and constrained RMT ensembles was shown to hold in regions of Hamiltonian parameter space where eigenstates behave as `maximally chaotic'.
-In these regions, eigenstates are maximally entropic and only `know' about spatial locality and energy conservation, while the remaining non-universal microscopic features are washed away.
-Below we discuss the eigenstate ensembles generated both by `maximally chaotic' Hamiltonians and Hamiltonians perturbed away from maximal chaos, and show that they exhibit important differences with respect to the late-time ensembles generated by dynamics.
+While the above analysis is exact for systems with a local scalar charge---where the charge is expressed as a sum of commuting single-site operators---in Refs.~\cite{2024PRX_quantifyingchaos,2024arxiv_EEU1} we argued that the EE distribution of the microcanonical eigenstate ensemble (i.e., the analogue of states with zero magnetization variance) in local Hamiltonian systems exhibits the same asymptotic behavior as in systems with a local scalar charge discussed above.
+In particular, while the Hilbert space of local Hamiltonian systems cannot be factored as in Eq.~(\ref{eq:u1factorization})---since the energy operator is typically a sum of 2-local non-commuting terms and the spectrum is continuous---the U(1)-constrained ensemble $\Phi_M$ serves as the asymptotic ensemble for systems with a single local scalar charge, regardless of the nature of the charge.
+This is because, in the limit of large subsystem dimension $d_A \gg 1$, non-universal microscopic details are washed away, and eigenstates effectively behave as random states subject to constraints of spatial locality and energy conservation.
+The correspondence between eigenstate statistics and $\Phi_M$ can be observed even in finite-size numerics, as shown below, provided the Hamiltonian parameters are chosen to maximize eigenstate entropy---what we refer to as `maximally chaotic' parameters.
+For these reasons, we will use the entanglement statistics of $\Phi_M$ as the reference distribution for eigenstates of quantum chaotic Hamiltonians.